Skip to content

 Last updated:

 The polarising microscope adds a polariser below the condenser and an analyser above the objective, oriented at 90 degrees to each other (crossed Nicols).
 In this configuration, no light reaches the eyepiece unless the specimen contains a material that rotates or retards the plane of polarisation.
 Crystalline materials, synthetic and natural fibres, certain drug compounds, and mineral grains all do this; biological fluids, most glass, and many plastics do not.
-The darkened background of crossed polars makes the optical response of anisotropic materials immediately visible in a way that brightfield illumination cannot achieve.
-The colour and intensity of that optical response encodes measurable quantities: birefringence, retardation, and extinction angle, all of which are material-specific.
+The darkened background of crossed polars makes the optical response of anisotropic materials immediately visible against background, encoding measurable quantities: birefringence, retardation, and extinction angle, all of which are material-specific.

-The fluorescence microscope works by an entirely different physical mechanism.
+The fluorescence microscope operates on a different physical mechanism.
 A fluorescent molecule absorbs photons at one wavelength (the excitation wavelength) and emits them at a longer wavelength (the emission wavelength, red-shifted by the Stokes shift).
-Modern epi-fluorescence microscopes direct the excitation light through the objective onto the specimen, collect the longer-wavelength emission through the same objective, and separate the two using a dichroic mirror and an emission filter.
-The result is that fluorescent objects appear bright on a near-black background, with a sensitivity that can detect individual fluorescent molecules or a handful of sperm heads in a complex biological sample.
+Modern epi-fluorescence microscopes direct the excitation light through the objective onto the specimen, collect the longer-wavelength emission through the same objective, and separate the two using a dichroic mirror and an emission filter, producing fluorescent objects bright against a near-black background at a sensitivity sufficient to detect a handful of sperm heads in a complex biological sample.

 A polarising filter transmits only light waves whose electric field oscillates in one direction, the transmission axis of the filter.
 A standard unpolarised light source emits photons with electric fields oriented randomly in all directions perpendicular to the propagation direction.
 After passing through the polariser, only one linear polarisation component survives.